 Denise from Houston sent us this question: “I have been diagnosed with gastroparesis, GERD, and gastritis.
 I’ve been dealing with burning in my stomach for 3 years.
 I take Nexium, Gaviscon and Pepcid, but I still have burning.
 Can the gastroparesis cause the burning in my stomach?”

 Gastroparesis is associated with pain in the stomach especially after eating.
 Stomach pain may be burning in nature.
-Heartburn is defined as burning sensation under the sternum or breastbone.
-Gastroparesis may result in acid reflux leading to heartburn and food regurgitation.
-Heartburn, unlike gastroparesis related pain, responds to Nexium and Pepcid.
-Medical treatment of acid reflux disease has its limitations and in severe cases surgery is recommended.
+Heartburn is defined as a burning sensation under the sternum or breastbone.
+Gastroparesis commonly results in acid reflux leading to heartburn and food regurgitation.
+Heartburn is more likely to respond to Nexium and Pepcid than gastroparesis-related stomach pain.

-I do recommend you get evaluated by the best acid reflux specialist in Humble or Houston to alleviate your symptoms and improve your quality of life.
+I recommend you get properly evaluated by expert acid reflux specialist in Houston to choose the best treatment option for your case.
+A tailored solution to your acid reflux or gastroparesis alleviates your symptoms and improves your quality of life.